allendavidsnook/allendavidsnook.github.io/_posts/2020-11-27-a-photogenic-z-wave-bridge.md

 title: A Photogenic Z-Wave Bridge
 ---

-We&#8217;re moving away from Z-Wave tech and investing more deeply in Apple HomeKit.
+We're moving away from Z-Wave tech and investing more deeply in Apple HomeKit.
 Part of that will include using a Raspberry Pi to act as a Z-Wave bridge until we (eventually) replace the Z-Wave devices with devices supported by HomeKit natively.